National leader Todd Muller backtracks on 'Make America Great Again' hat - won't display it in office

 He told media on Saturday he would be displaying it in his new Leader of the Opposition office in Parliament but he has backed down from that pledge.

-Muller acknowledged that the hat had "a different perspective."
+Muller acknowledged that others had "a different perspective" on the hat.

 "I respect that," he told reporters at Parliament today.